200Tigersbloxed/NodeJSHttpsExpress/README.md

 ```
 npm install express
 ```
-2) Make any adjustments to server.js file.
+2) Make any adjustments to server.js file or config.json.
 Such as changing the port or the 404 message.

 3) Run start.bat